Sithi uhm ingonyama." note

 - Big "NO!":

 - Twice by Simba.
-When Mufasa dies and when Simba finds out who did it.
+As a kid when Mufasa dies, and as an adult when he finds out who did it.

 - Scar just before he is devoured by the hyenas.